deejaygraham/deejaygraham.github.io/_posts/2020-07-28-when-does-tdd-fail-and-why.md

   alt: "sketchnote"
 ---

-First half of the conversation about "Why hasn't TDD taken over the world yet?".
+First half of the conversation about "Why hasn't TDD taken over the world yet?", with some of the world experts on TDD, hosted by SmartBear.